-Due to advances in cancer immunotherapy, including positive results from clinical trials testing new agents and combinations, emerging new technologies for measuring aspects of immunity, and novel candidate biomarkers from early phase trials, the SITC Immune Biomarkers Task Force has reconvened to review the state of the art, identify current hurdles to further success and to make recommendations to the field.
+Due to advances in cancer immunotherapy, including positive results from clinical trials testing new agents and combinations, emerging new technologies for measuring aspects of immunity, and novel candidate biomarkers from early phase trials, the SITC Immune Biomarkers Task Force has reconvened to review state of the art technologies, identify current hurdles to further success and to make recommendations to the field.

 Topics being addressed by individual working groups include: